Looking for practical advice for being more chill? Here are 30 simple tips for you.

 28. Read Mindfulness Books

-If you want to be more chill, there are meditation and mindfulness books that will teach you how to be more chill and live mindfully.
+If you want to be more chill, there are meditation and mindfulness books that will teach you how to live mindfully.

-These self-help books include resources like Ikigai, Man’s Search for Meaning, and The Happiness Trap.
-Overall, these are great books for finding happiness in life and developing a good sense of calm.
+These self-help books like Ikigai, Man’s Search for Meaning, and The Happiness Trap are great for finding happiness in life and developing a good sense of calm.

 29. Stop Trying to Impress Others